It is a sign mainly used to detect diseases such as appendicitis.

 The appendix is usually the main suspect, although another pathology can also give a “positive” Rovsing sign.

-If the lower left quadrant pressure on the examiner’s side only leads to pain on the left side or pain on the left and right sides, then there may be some other pathological etiology.
+If the lower left quadrant pressure on the examiner’s side only leads to pain on the left side of the pain on the left and right sides, then there may be some other pathological etiology.

 This may include causes related to the bladder, uterus, ascending colon (right), fallopian tubes, ovaries, or other structures.

-The eponymous sign Rovsing is also used in patients with kidney stones , which presents symptoms such as abdominal pain , nausea and vomiting with hyperextension of the spine.
+The eponymous sign Rovsing is also used in patients with kidney stones, presenting symptoms such as abdominal pain, nausea, and vomiting with hyperextension of the spine.